 Water condition also varies dramatically across the globe.
 The water that comes from your taps will be very different from what your fish is used to swimming in.

-You can fix this by conditioning the water to maintain levels of acidity, alkalinity and also chlorine in the mix.
-You can buy water testing kits from the aquarium stores and make sure that you test the water whenever you change it.
+This can be fixed by conditioning the water to maintain levels of acidity, alkalinity and also chlorine in the mix.
+Water testing kits can be bought from aquarium stores and make sure that you test the water whenever you change it.

 You can buy the chemicals you need to condition the water as well.
 We use a freshwater test kit purchased from Chewy.com called API Freshwater Test Kit and the same make but suitable for Saltwater API Saltwater Kits.